Operators

 3. If node_total_stake > stake_saturation_level then node_stake_saturation will be 1 due the capping function working as anti-whale prevention.

-• This results in smaller % APY per every staked (self bond or delegation) NYM token on that node, as the maximum rewards is capped and in this case distributed in between more staked tokens.
+• This results in a smaller ROI per every staked (self bond or delegation) NYM token on that node, as the maximum rewards is capped and in this case distributed in between more staked tokens.

 Rewards Calculation